 - There are various options for stay in Cairns and Port Douglas.

 - We stayed at Ramada Resorts for 3 nights, which was a beautiful property.
 I had hired a studio apartment and I must say I was impressed with the place.
-The staff are friendly and the resort has plenty of things to do including a pool and a spa.
+The staff is friendly and the resort has plenty of things to do including a pool and a spa.

 - For 1 night in Cairns, we chose a budgeted option of staying at Cairns YHA.